Why this Book?

 The Count, travels across Europe and at the ripe moment of the Russian Revolution, returns to his homeland only to be tried in court and sentenced to life imprisonment in the beloved Metropol Hotel in Moscow.

-Painting A Colorful Picture
+Painting a Colorful Picture

-Reading The Room or Person
+Reading the Room or Person

 Their affinity for certain words, conveys how they like thinking about ideas, events, and opens a window to better understand the nature of the person.